Chat Request

 The maximum number of tokens the model can generate in its response.

-Controls the variety of responses provided.
-A higher value results in more diverse answers.
+Controls the variety of responses provided—a higher value results in more diverse answers.

-More information.
-Default: 0.4, Range: 0.0 – 2.0
+Default: 0.4, Range: 0.0–2.0

 Limit the pool of next tokens in each step to the top N percentile of possible tokens, where 1.0 means the pool of all possible tokens, and 0.01 means the pool of only the most likely next tokens.
-More information.
-Default: 1.0, Range: 0 <= value <=1.0

 End the message when the model generates one of these strings.
 The stop sequence is not included in the generated message.
 Each sequence can be up to 64K long, and can contain newlines as n